Accelerated inference of microlensed gravitational waves with machine learning: Bayesian PE

-To estimate the posterior, one typically relies on evaluating the likelihood explicitly for many parameter samples from the prior while using efficient sampling techniques like nested sampling \cite{Skilling:2006gxv}.
-In GW astronomy often one uses the Bilby \cite{Ashton:2018jfp} code, which is a GW specific interface to many nested sampling implementations.
-The most popular of these is \texttt{dynesty} \cite{Speagle:2019ivv}.
+To estimate the posterior, one typically relies on evaluating the likelihood explicitly for many parameter samples from the prior while using efficient sampling techniques like nested sampling~\cite{Skilling:2006gxv}.
+In GW astronomy, often one uses the Bilby~\cite{Ashton:2018jfp} code, which is a GW specific interface to many nested sampling implementations.
+The most popular of these is \texttt{dynesty}~\cite{Speagle:2019ivv}.

-Given the 15-dimensional parameter space for a binary black hole, and an additional two parameters in the case of the isolated PL, sampling turns out to be computationally expensive.
-It is especially challenging for constructing a background distribution of Bayes Factors, which requires a large number of unlensed injections (e.g., currently $\sim 400$ injections for $3\sigma$ deep background) to estimate the significance of a lensed event candidate.
-These methods are not feasible given the expected number of GW events, which will rise as detector sensitivities improve, reaching $\mathcal{O}(10^5)$ BBH events per year for next-generation detectors \cite{EventHorizonTelescope:2019dse}.
-This motivated us to use the simulation-based inference tool DINGO \cite{Green:2020hst,Dax:2021tsq}.
+Given the 15-dimensional parameter space for a binary black hole, and an additional two parameters in the case of the isolated point lens, sampling turns out to be computationally expensive taking $\mathcal{O}$(days).
+It is especially challenging for constructing a background distribution of Bayes factors, which requires a large number of unlensed injections (e.g., currently $\sim 4\times$ to $\sim 4.5$ days on four CPU cores for us, whereas DINGO-IS gave the result in less than $2$ h using hyperparallelisation.
+Overall, DINGO-IS is substantially faster than Bilby and will be advantageous for efficiently analysing large numbers of events in forthcoming observing runs.
+Note that the DINGO is expected to remain numerically stable even at SNRs lower than those studied here and can, in fact, more readily capture the broader posteriors that arise in such situations.
+However, in this regime microlensing signatures are anticipated to become increasingly indistinguishable from detector noise, resulting in posteriors that are largely dominated by the prior.